BDA-KTS/Telegram-Data-Collection/README.md

 4. Investigate social media and fake channels (La Morgia, Massimo, et al. "It’sa Trap!
 Detection and Analysis of Fake Channels on Telegram."
 2023 IEEE International Conference on Web Services (ICWS).
 IEEE, 2023.)

-## Social Science Usecase
+## Use Cases
 John is a researcher studying about misinformation and rumors in social media.
 He seeks to harness Telegram data for his research endeavors.
 He visits the MH portal to find this method that helps him to fetch data from Telegram channels.
 He uses the search box on the top of the interface and types in Data Collection or Telegram.
 The search functionality of the MH shows him a list or related methods and tutorials that provides John with methods that can help him generate this huge collection of messages which he can reuse for his study.

-## Keywords
-Telegram, Social-Media, Data Collection

-## Repo Structure
-The repository is organized as follows:
-* Folders

-    `public_group_messages folder` -output folder where messages from channels will be stored as txt files

-    `seed folder` - input folder where the channel names from where messages should be collected is stored

-    `tracking folder` - output folder for tracking the channel names and the time of the last message collected

-* Files

-    `config.py` - configurable parameters of the framework

 ## Input data
-The output of this method is channel names which needs to be specified in the public_group_seed_list.txt file in seed folder
+The output of this method is channel names which needs to be specified in the public_group_seed_list.txt file in seed folder.
+Following are few input examples:

-## Sample Input to the method

-    britishnewspatriot
+- britishnewspatriot
-     bloomberg
+- bloomberg
-     SpotifyGroup`
+- SpotifyGroup

-## Sample Output of the method
+## Output Data

+The method outputs the data as JSON object containing the messsage and its metadata as shown below.

 ```{
   "_": "Message",